 The Morris Museum, the Stickley Museum at Craftsman Farms, Revolutionary War sites and Morristown National Historical Park are just a few of the world class attractions that we have to offer travelers to New Jersey.
 Ideally located 25 miles west of New York City, Morris County makes a perfect location for a diverse vacation with your family.

 Macculloch Hall Historical Museum preserves the history of the Macculloch-Miller families, the Morris area community, and the legacy of its founder W. Parsons Todd through its historic site, collections, exhibits, and educational and cultural programs.
-The Museum is open to tour the house and view exhibits on Wednesdays, Thursdays & Sundays from 1 to 4 p.m.
+The Museum is open for house and exhibit tours on Wednesdays, Thursdays & Sundays from 1 to 4 p.m.
+The last tour leaves at 3pm.
 Adults $8; Seniors & Students $6; Children 6 – 12 $4.
 Members and children under 5 are free.
-The last tickets for admission are sold at 3 p.m.
-Please note the Museum is closed Sunday September 2nd for the Labor Day holiday.
-Call the Museum at (973) 538-2404 ext.
+The gardens are open (free of charge) during Museum hours.
+Please check our website for any holiday closings.
+The museum is closed on Thursday July 4th, for the Labor Day holiday on Sunday September 1st and Monday September 2nd.
+Call (973) 538-2404 ext.
 10, visit our website www.maccullochhall.org or find us on Facebook.
 Macculloch Hall Historical Museum, 45 Macculloch Ave., Morristown, NJ 07960.
 Macculloch Hall Historical Museum is a nonprofit educational affiliate of the W. Parsons Todd Foundation.